-The Sustainability Steering team, made up of experts A comprehensive sustainability management system from various departments, offers advice on B. Braun's helps us efficiently and uniformly process and analyze strategic focus for all sustainability topics.
-The departthe sustainability data from the participating central ments and committees are supported by our global and specialist departments and national subsidiaries sustainability network of national coordinators and involved as well as to develop appropriate measures subject matter experts.
-The colleagues responsible for to grow our sustainability efforts. sustainability in the central and specialist depart-
+The Sustainability Steering team, made up of experts from various departments, offers advice on B. Braun's strategic focus for all sustainability topics.
+The departments and committees are supported by our global sustainability network of national coordinators and subject matter experts.
+The colleagues responsible for sustainability in the central and specialist departsignificant Internal stakeholder groups very significant